lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 * [How to Make Papyrus](https://www.wikihow.com/Make-Papyrus)

-As an example, I'll pick the [How to Survive in the Woods](https://www.wikihow.com/Survive-in-the-Woods) article, and work on translating Part 1, Step 1 into PDDL.
+As an example, I'll pick the [How to Survive in the Woods](https://www.wikihow.com/Survive-in-the-Woods) article, and show you how part of the schema might look.
 Here is step 1 from that article:

 <center>